- Services for Business

 Legal Aid was formerly available to fund medical negligence claims; however, this is now only available in very limited circumstances.
 Now, the most common option that claimants use to fund their case is a Conditional Fee Agreement, which is also known as a no win, no fee arrangement.

-At Ramsdens, we provide no win, no fee representation to all clients who have suffered negligence in a medical setting.
+At Ramsdens, we provide no win, no fee representation to all clients who have suffered from medical negligence.
 We will work tirelessly to secure the compensation you deserve if malpractice has resulted in needless suffering.

 If you have suffered negligence at the hands of a medical professional, it is vital that you keep records of everything to do with your case, no matter how minor they may seem.
 This includes records, medical notes, correspondence with healthcare staff and expert medical opinions.